|Case sensitive completion

 If this check box is not selected, the entries in the suggestion list will be sorted by relevance.

 Note that the check box defines the default behavior.
 You can change it any time by clicking the or icons in the suggestion list.
-Refer to the section Using Suggestion List for details.
+Refer to section Auto-Completing Code for details.

 If the check box is not selected, IntelliJ IDEA will not suggest code completion automatically.